Frequently Asked Questions updated: 11/12/2019

 A. We prefer not to be included in our applicant’s general mailing lists unless we request to opt-in.
 We also appreciate our applicant’s support in our efforts to reduce paper consumption.
 Please do not mail unsolicited hard copy materials to us.

 Please use this form to introduce yourself and your organization to us.
-Please let us know how your organization aligns with our mission and giving areas.
+Please let us know how your organization aligns with our mission and focus areas.
 While we commit to reviewing all introductions, given the high volume we receive and a small staff, we reply only to those we intend to explore further.
+Please note our current grant cycle will have limited opportunity for new applicants.

 Thank you for your interest in our grant programs.